Understanding Sale-Leasebacks: A Flexible Financial Strategy

 When should a company consider a sale-leaseback strategy?

-When it needs capital but doesn’t want to relocate or take on more debt.
+A company should consider this strategy when it needs capital but doesn’t want to relocate or take on more debt.

 Are there companies that specialize in sale-leasebacks?